Advertise with Us!

 - Registry: This Docker Component is used to store the Docker Images.
 Docker Hub and Docker Cloud are public registries, which can be utilized by anyone.

-Q: Explain Docker Registry in detail.
+Question: Explain the Docker Registry in detail.

-A: The place where all Docker Images are stored is known as the Docker Registry.
+Answer: The place where all Docker Images are stored is known as the Docker Registry.
 The Docker Hub is a public registry which is the default storage for these images.
 Another public registry is Docker Cloud.
 The Docker Hub is the most significant public storehouse of the image containers, consistently maintained by a large number of developers, along with many individual contributors.

-Q: Briefly explain the Docker Container lifestyle.
+Question: Briefly explain the Docker Container lifestyle.

-A: The lifecycle of a Docker Container is:
+Answer: The lifecycle of a Docker Container is:

 - Creation of the container